 It is the second most frequent surname in Japan.
 It is a surname related to the festival of God.
 It refers to the sacred tree dedicated to the occasion of the festival.
 Hozumi is in the last name with the same origin.
 It originates in other festival ceremonies and gods related to rice cultivation. … Read More

+Hello, Mr. Yamada.
+This is an explanation of the origin of the surname Yamada, which is shared by your ancestors and friends.
 Yamada is the 12th most common Japanese surname.
 A typical geographic surname in the sense of a rice field in a mountain.
-It has been popular all over the country since the Middle Ages and is evenly distributed throughout the country.
-There are about 2000 place names in Yamada nationwide.
-That’s why there are … Read More
+It has been popular all over the country since the … Read More

-Description for Kato The surname Kato is said to have been derived from “Mr. Fujiwara,” who once held great power.
-Mr. Fujiwara, who had strong power, is said to have become more and more inconvenient as the number of people (descendants and relatives) who give their surnames increased, and new surnames with the letters … Read More
+Hello, Mr. Kato.
+This is an explanation of the origin of the surname Kato, which is shared by your ancestors and friends.
+The surname Kato is said to have been derived from “Mr. Fujiwara,” who once held great power.
+Mr. Fujiwara, who had strong power, is said to have become more and more inconvenient … Read More